 Often the inflammation of the skin of the palms and soles is symmetrical, but it can occur on just one side.
 In flare-ups the skin is red, with tiny blisters filled with yellow/white liquid (pustules) and eventually, these turn brown and become scaly.
-In the more persistent stage the skin can be dry and thickened and develop painful cracks (fissures).
-It can also affect one or more nails causing them to become thicker, discolour, develop ridges and pitting and sometimes separate from the nail bed.
+In the more persistent stage, the skin can be dry and thickened and develop painful cracks (fissures).
+It can also affect one or more nails causing them to become thicker and/or discoloured.
+The affected nails can also develop ridges and pitting, and sometimes separate from the nail bed.